OLSAS – Lincoln Alexander School of Law (Ryerson University)

 You are eligible to apply if both of the following conditions are met:

-- You have not attended university or have completed fewer than 3 years of university (as of June 1 of the admission year).
+- You have not attended university or have completed fewer than 3 full years (or equivalent) of university studies (as of June 1 of the admission year).

-- You have a minimum of 5 years of non-academic experience after secondary school (as of September 1 of the admission year).
+- You have a minimum of 5 years of non-academic experience after high school (as of September 1 of the admission year).

 The following documentation is required to complete your application: